 October is Manufacturing Month across Oklahoma and the U.S. With more than 4,200 manufacturing firms operating in Oklahoma, employing more than 138,000 Oklahomans, it’s easy to see why this is an important industry for the entire state.

-Just last month, Site Selection Group, a full-service location advisory, economic incentives and real estate services firm, released its data evaluating locations for manufacturing investment.
+In September, Site Selection Group, a full-service location advisory, economic incentives and real estate services firm, released its data evaluating locations for manufacturing investment.
 The findings put Oklahoma in the top 10 most competitive states in 2020 for manufacturing.

 Oklahoma’s incentive programs, low taxes and utility rates and cost of doing make Oklahoma an appealing state for manufacturers.